surmwill/recycler_unity/README.md

 ```
 public void PrependEntries(IEnumerable<TEntryData> entries)
 ```
 Prepends a range of entries to the beginning of the existing list of data.

-Functionally equivalent to insertion - but more efficent - as we know we are tacking things on to the beginning, not inserting into the middle and pushing things on/off screen unpredictably.
-Appending is even more preferrable, as we still need to shift the underlying list containing the data (and prepending will cause the most shifts).
+Existing entries' indices will be shifted - equivalent behavior to removing from a list.

 - `entries:` the data for the entries